TomMarvoloRiddle1/crypt/readme.md

 ├── tests

-1\ contains plaintext (.txt)
-2\ contains encrypted files + where private keys stored to be read from 3\ destinated of decrypted text
+plainText\ contains plaintext (.txt) enc\ contains encrypted files + dec\ destinated of decrypted text pks\ where private keys stored to be read from